The NBCC's Historic Journey

 Founded on January 26, 1901, the NBCC is

 most historic chess organization.

 1951 until 2004,

-Arkadijs Strazdins, our club's greatest contributor and longtime president, compiled and preserved our history.
+Arkadijs Strazdins - our club's greatest contributor, longtime president, and first NBCC historian - compiled and preserved our history.

 After the passing of Mr. Strazdins in 2007, Andris Strazdins,